dougsweetser/Q/docs/Math/topology.md

 0}](../images/Math/topology/s_gr_12.gif)

 The set S could depict a classical world history since they are causally linked and have good topological properties.
-A closed set of lightlike events could be a focus of quantum electrodynamics.
+A closed set of light-like events could be a focus of quantum electrodynamics.
 Topology plus causality could be the key for subdividing different regions of physics.